sbarratt/radius-collider/README.md

 Methods:
 - `initdb`: Initiliaze the Database
 - `dropdb`: Drop the Database
-- `resetDB`: Drop then initialize the Database
+- `restartDb`: Drop then initialize the Database
 - `loadAllBusinesses`: Loads all businesses along with their 6 code scores and 3 code buckets
 - `classifyBusinessWithAlgo`: Loops through Businesses in the Database and classifies the Business based on some logic